- Prayer and Worship

 In this document, “church personnel” is defined as anyone—priest, deacon, religious, bishop, lay employee, or volunteer—who provides ministry or service or is employed by an entity associated with the Catholic Church.

-The Church can use social media to encourage respect, dialogue, and honest relationships—in other words, “true friendship” ( 43rd World Communications Day message ).
-To do so requires us to approach social media as powerful means of evangelization and to consider the Church’s role in providing a Christian perspective on digital literacy.
+The Church can use social media to encourage respect, dialogue, and honest relationships—in other words, "true friendship" (Pope Benedict XVI's Message for the 43rd World Communications Day, 2009).
+To do so requires us to approach social media as a powerful means of evangelization and to consider the Church's role in providing a Christian perspective on digital literacy.

 Online social media communities are vast and are growing at a rapid pace.
-For example, there are more than 400 million active users on Facebook, which is greater than the population of the United States.
-Given the size and scope of these communities, they offer excellent forums for the Church’s visibility and evangelization.
+For example, there are now more active Facebook accounts than there are Catholics, worldwide.
+Given the size and scope of these communities, they offer excellent forums for the Church's visibility and evangelization.

 Social media can be powerful tools for strengthening community, although social media interaction should not be viewed as a substitute for face-to-face gatherings.
 Social media can support communities in a myriad of ways: connecting people with similar interests, sharing information about in-person events, providing ways for people to engage in dialogue, etc.